Serving all people by providing personalized health and wellness through exemplary care, education and research.

 CODEINE; PROMETHAZINE (KOE deen; proe METH a zeen) is a cough suppressant and an antihistamine.
 It helps to stop or reduce coughing due to colds or allergies.
 This medicine will not treat an infection.

-Take this medicine by mouth with a full glass of water.
+Take this medicine by mouth.
 Follow the directions on the prescription label.
 Use a specially marked spoon or container to measure your medicine.
 Ask your pharmacist if you do not have one.
 Household spoons are not accurate.
-Take this medicine with food or milk if it upsets your stomach.
-Take your doses at regular times.
-Do not take more medicine than directed.
+You can take it with or without food.
+Take it with food if it upsets your stomach.
+Take your medicine at regular intervals.
+Do not take it more often than directed.

 Side effects that you should report to your doctor or health care professional as soon as possible: